tnelsen/Drone-Data-in-Agricultural-Research/01-setting-up.md

 Installation is usually very straight-forward.
 More detailed instructions are available at <a href = "https://qgis.org/en/site/forusers/alldownloads.html" target="_blank">https://qgis.org/en/site/forusers/alldownloads.html</a>.

 QGIS is available on Windows, macOS, Linux and Android.
-Please note that the DroneCamp 2020 QGIS workshop was developed and tested on **Windows**.
+Please note that this workshop was developed and tested on **Windows**.
 The software appearance or behavior may differ slightly on other operating systems.

 **Launch QGIS**.
 If it opens, you're in business!